sio/potyarkin.com/content/posts/20220610-pip-install-pelican-theme.md

     return resource_filename(__name__, '')
 ```

-This adds a dependency on [setuptools], but it's already present in most
+This adds a dependency on [setuptools] but it's already present in most
 Python venvs anyways, so not a big deal.
 `pkg_resources` exposes full path to wherever pip installs the theme.
 It
 also handles unpacking to temporary directory if required (in case of wheels and